 Trekking to Prashar Lake

-It is strongly recommended that you start early from Baggi village for the trek.
-It will take you approximately 5 hours to reach the top; depending on earlier trekking experience, climate and if there is any snow on the way.
+It is strongly recommended that you start early from the Baggi village for the trek.
+It will take you approximately 5 hours to reach the top; depending on earlier trekking experience, climate, and if there is any snow on the way.

 Prashar Lake Trek Route